CincyGhost/RequestApp/README.md

 Request Ware Solutions

-.NET 6 Blazor Server Application for Request Ware Solutions.
+.NET 6 Blazor Server Application for software ideas.
 App allows account holders to request and vote on software ideas or new features.
 Uses non-relational MongoDB for the database with dependency injection, and AzureAD B2C for authentication.